Menu

 Peter K. Tompa is an attorney in solo practice residing in the Washington, D.C. area.
 His practice includes providing advice and lobbying services to clients related to the trade in cultural artifacts.
 Tompa graduated from the Washington College of Law, American University (J.D. cum laude, 1986) and from the Georgetown University School of Foreign Service (B.S.F.S.
 1982).
 He served as a judicial clerk for the Hon.
 Frank E. Schwelb on both the Superior Court of the District of Columbia and the District of Columbia Court of Appeals.
 He was a former partner at McDermott, Will & Emery, LLP and Carr Goodson Warner, PC and was previously of counsel to Bailey and Eherenberg, PLLC.
 Peter has published extensively about cultural property matters and related law.
 He is an avid collector with a special interest in Greek coins from the city states of Magna Graecia and Sicily, Roman coins of Marcus Aurelius and Medieval Hungarian issues.
 He is a Fellow and former Trustee of the American Numismatic Society, a Life Member of the American Numismatic Association, and a former "First Consul" (President) of the Ancient Numismatic Society of Washington, D.C.

-Kerry K. Wetterstrom - Director
+Kerry K. Wetterstrom - President

 Kerry K. Wetterstrom is a former editor and publisher of The Celator magazine.
 He purchased his first ancient coin from former dealer Tom McKenna at a coin show in Denver, Colorado in 1974.
 Since then, he has been an active contributor to the hobby – sharing his love of ancients through countless lectures and educational programs.
 Among these have been several ANA "Numismatic Theater" appearances and guest lectures before prominent organizations like the San Francisco Ancient Coin Club, the Twin Cities Ancient Coin Club, the Historia Nummorum in Boston, the Ancient Numismatic Society of Washington D.C., the Chicago Coin Club, and others.